tserhii-gh/transmission-remote-gtk/README.md

 # apt install libgtk-3-dev gettext libsoup-3.0-dev libjson-glib-dev
 ```

-### Optional Dependencies
-The following packages are optional dependencies:

- - libappindicator or libayatana-appindicator3, Application tray support

-If these libraries are installed at build time they will be automatically
-detected and linked for additional functionality.

 ### Build Only Dependencies
 transmission-remote-gtk uses meson for its build system.
 A relatively new
 version of meson is required.